emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 - The quickness of response is important for web-application, otherwise a client simply could not wait for the response.
 - There is no any reason to wait for lock release longer than it takes time to create the cache itself.
-- The increase in the number of pending processes could lead to the memory overflow, or reaching of available workers of the server, or reaching of the maximum allowed number of connections to the database or other resources.
+- Increase the number of pending processes could lead to the memory overflow, or reaching of available workers of the server, or reaching of the maximum allowed number of connections to the database or other resources.

 Also, there could be a problem with the implementation, since it is impossible to correctly block all tags by single query.

-- First, we have to use method ``cache.add()`` instead of ``cache.set_many()`` for locking, to ensure the atomicity of the existence check and cache creation.
+- At first, we have to use method ``cache.add()`` instead of ``cache.set_many()`` for locking, to ensure the atomicity of the existence check and cache creation.
-- Second, each tag should be locked by separate query, that increases the overhead.
+- Secondly, each tag should be locked by separate query, that increases the overhead.
-- Third, the locking by single query per tag can lead to Deadlock_, the probability of which can be significantly reduced by topological sorting.
+- Thirdly, the locking by single query per tag can lead to Deadlock_, the probability of which can be significantly reduced by topological sorting.

 We should also mention the possibility of `row-level locking by DB <https://www.postgresql.org/docs/9.5/static/explicit-locking.html>`__ using `SELECT FOR UPDATE <https://www.postgresql.org/docs/9.5/static/sql-select.html#SQL-FOR-UPDATE-SHARE>`_.
 But it works only when both transactions use `SELECT FOR UPDATE`_, otherwise `it does not work <https://www.postgresql.org/docs/9.5/static/transaction-iso.html#XACT-READ-COMMITTED>`__:

     When a transaction uses this isolation level, a SELECT query (without a FOR UPDATE/SHARE clause) sees only data committed before the query began; it never sees either uncommitted data or changes committed during query execution by concurrent transactions.
 In effect, a SELECT query sees a snapshot of the database as of the instant the query begins to run.

-But no one uses cache of select for update (it doesn't make sense to do it, and usually select for update is not used by web-applications because business transaction is used instead).
+But nobody uses cache of select for update (it doesn't make sense to do it, and usually select for update is not used by web-applications because business transaction is used instead).
 Also, this approach is not able to solve the problem of replication.

 .. _thundering-herd-en: